 By popular demand, we extended our unique commute time search features to travel planning.
 With our new Hotel Search Demo you can now find hotels by travel time (by car, bus, bike or foot) to destinations, attractions or meetings and within close proximity to public transit, car shares and more.

 Walk Score also just launched ChoiceMaps to show the depth of amenity choice like restaurants, public transit, car shares and bike shares.
 Below is a screen shot showing depth of choice of car and bike shares around Chicago.
+Be sure to check out the best time to travel since you’ll be exposed to the elements!
 Learn more about our suite of products and services for travel providers.

 Honolulu photo: Go Hawaii